Lodestone-Team/lodestone/README.md

 You can download the Lodestone client from our [release page](https://github.com/Lodestone-Team/dashboard/releases/latest).
 We also have a [webapp](https://www.lodestone.cc/) in early access.
 For any troubleshooting, see our [wiki](https://github.com/Lodestone-Team/dashboard/wiki).

+For installing Lodestone Core, check out [here](https://github.com/Lodestone-Team/lodestone_core).

 ## Safety & Security

-Lodestone core is written entirely in safe Rust, and uses`#![forbid(unsafe_code)]` .
+Lodestone Core is written entirely in safe Rust, and uses`#![forbid(unsafe_code)]` .
 However we can't guarantee the safety of the crates and binaries we link to, as those may use unsafe rust.

 Lodestone is created with security as a top priority.
 While most of the safety critical code such as login and permissions management have been tested thoroughly, **no formal security audit has been done for any part of Lodestone.**

-We recommend you to always have safe mode on within Lodestone for the best security, read more about safe mode [here](example.com).

 ## Contributing